perladvent/perldotcom/content/article/_pub_2005_07_14_bestpractices.md

 {
-   "categories" : "development",
-   "authors" : [
+   "description" : " The following ten tips come from Perl Best Practices, a new book of Perl coding and development guidelines by Damian Conway.
+1. Design the Module's Interface First The most important aspect of any module is not how it implements...", "slug" : "/pub/2005/07/14/bestpractices.html", "authors" : [
       "damian-conway"
    ],
-   "title" : "Ten Essential Development Practices", "image" : null,
+   "draft" : null,
    "thumbnail" : "/images/_pub_2005_07_14_bestpractices/111-best_practices.gif",
-   "date" : "2005-07-14T00:00:00-08:00",
-   "draft" : null,
+   "tags" : [
-   "description" : " The following ten tips come from Perl Best Practices, a new book of Perl coding and development guidelines by Damian Conway.
-1. Design the Module's Interface First The most important aspect of any module is not how it implements...", "tags" : [
       "maintainable-perl",
       "perl-best-practices",